 Feedback is really essential when it comes to singing.
 Get out of your head and ask a 3rd party (like a teacher) what they think of your songs.

-Have you heard that one?
-Practice makes perfect?
+Have you heard that practice makes perfect?
 Well it is rubbish, utter bullshit.
 Deliberate, focused practice makes perfect.

 We can all go through the motions of the exercises, but without the express goal of repeating the scales to improve you could sing for hours without improvement.